 by Jeff Blakley

 In the spring of 2018, Sheldon Cunningham, a grandson of one of the early settlers in Detroit, Florida (the name was changed to Florida City in 1914), contacted me seeking more information about his grandparent’s time here.
 We had a very productive collaboration that resulted in Sheldon writing and publishing the two booklets below.
 Sheldon supplied the photographs and the background on his family and I did most of the research, using newspaper articles and a lot of previous information I had gathered on the history of Detroit.
 I also provided documents to Sheldon that are owned by the Historic Homestead Town Hall Museum and contacted a member of the Shields family who kindly provided information about her family.
 Both booklets are copyrighted by Sheldon Cunningham.
 You may not use any of the information or photographs in the booklets without the express written permission of the author.
 Please contact me, Jeff Blakley, using the Contact tab on this website, for Sheldon’s contact information.

 Detroit, in contrast to Homestead, which was platted by the Model Land Company, Flagler’s real estate holding company, was a community that was planned by the Tatum Brothers, one of whom, Bethel B., had come to Miami in 1900.
 They were relentless in their advertising, which gave many people the impression that Detroit was the closest place to Paradise to be found in Florida.
 The reality, as you will discover when you read Sheldon’s booklets, was somewhat different.

-This is a photograph of the first group of settlers, described in the newspaper article below, who arrived in Detroit in late October of 1910.
+This is a photograph of the first group of settlers, described in the newspaper article below, who arrived in Detroit on October 29, 1910.
 There was no station at the time, just a platform stop.